guillermo-ampie/promote-to-production-exercise/README.md

 2.- Update the website: for example, change the version number in the file [index.html](./index.html)

-3.- The CircleCI pipeline will: create a new bucket, store the new website version in it, and then swap the new bucket(green version) with the currently attached bucket(blue version) to the CloudFront distribution
+3.- The CircleCI pipeline will:

+* create a new S3 bucket
+* store the new website version in it
+* swap the new bucket(green version) with the currently attached bucket(blue version) to the CloudFront distribution
+* delete the blue environment

 4.- Refresh your browser tab, you must see the "new" web site